Joe Germaine: Cincinnati Bengals

-Arizona Rattlers
+Arizona Rattlers (first stint)

 In 2004 Germaine became a quarterback for the Arizona Rattlers of the Arena Football League, where he was a back-up to Sherdrick Bonner.

 Utah Blaze

 After two seasons and six starts with the Rattlers, Germaine joined the expansion Utah Blaze in 2006.
 He started the first nine games of Utah's inaugural season, passing for 2,330 yards and 41 touchdowns while completing 67.4 percent of his passes.
-His season was cut short by an injury, but he returned in 2007 as the full-time starter.
+His season was cut short by an injury, but he returned in 2007 as the full time starter.
 He became the first player in league history to pass for over 5,000 yards in a season.
 He finished with 5,005 yards, surpassing the record of 4,841 yards set by San Jose's Mark Grieb in 2006.

 Arizona Rattlers (second stint)

 In October 2008 Germaine opted out of his contract with the Blaze in hopes of returning to the Rattlers.
 Germaine re-joined the Rattlers prior to their first season in the newly founded Arena Football 1.
 He was, however, quickly placed on "reassignment" on February 5, 2010.